MichaelMasaaud/GCP-Project-quotas-and-limits/README.md

 after laying down the infrastucture and while more indviduals and teams start using GCP services and resources we start hitng some limtis and quotas on those projects so we got lots of automation scripts fail due to that.
 To increase the quota for specific resource, customer would need to open a Support ticket with Google support which usually take 24 - 48 hours to be fixed.

-I have been asked by one of my customers to get the quotas and limits for all GCP Projects living on their organization, So customer would take som